Whojo/Autonomous-Navigation-Offroad-by-traversability-analysis/README.md

 - `ROS_NODE` is a python node for ROS, it loads the network and reads a rosbag / listens to the ZED node, and build a costmap.
 It can even record    it's output in a video.
 Currently it cannot be interfaced with ROS' stack navigation but it's on the to-do-list.

-- `script` has the install and uninstall scripts for properly install the parameters python package

 - `src` has the big chunks of code
   - `data_preparation` contains the tools to prepare a dataset for the network
-    - `Create_dataset` takes a list of rosbags paths and extract images from them, gives them a cost and builds a dataset in the `dataset` folder
+    - `create_dataset` takes a list of rosbags paths and extract images from them, gives them a cost and builds a dataset in the `dataset` folder
-    - `Data_preparation` & `data_transforms` are toy tools to try to prepare the data and apply transforms to it, as a standalone tool.
+    - `data_preparation` & `data_transforms` are toy tools to try to prepare the data and apply transforms to it, as a standalone tool.
     - `image_extractor` is a tool for reading rosbags and extract images from the camera canal.
     - `dataset_modif` is a tool to apply some statistics-based filter to a dataset to balance it better
     - `show_dataset` creates a collage of pertinent samples from a dataset and stores it in the `results` folder